-One of the main questions asked by recruiters around the world is whether a job applicant has the relevant experience for the role applied for.
-Experience can be one of the crucial deciding factors within any job placement.
-Although there are many companies who still require that employees undergo internal training, they would still like to know whether the candidate has had some previous experience in the field and whether they are familiar with job requirements and responsibilities associated with the position they are applying for.
-An Apprenticeship is a great way to give young career enthusiasts the opportunity to gain knowledge in the field even before their career has started.
-This allows them to apply for jobs with confidence, knowing they have some sort of relevant experience that will count in their favour.
+One of the main questions asked by recruiters worldwide is whether a job applicant has the relevant experience for the role applied for.
+Knowledge can be one of the crucial deciding factors within any job placement.
+Although many companies still require that employees undergo internal training, they would still like to know whether the candidate has had some experience in the field and whether they are familiar with the job requirements and responsibilities associated with the position they are applying for.
+This is where an apprenticeship becomes a valuable asset for gaining entry into your career of choice.

 Internships enable students to gain practical knowledge of something they are learning in their academic world.
-A company will provide them with an opening in a department where they are able to start learning more about a certain career.
-Experience for post-school careers is then gained, which makes applying for jobs in the future a lot easier.
+A company will provide them with an opening in a department where they can start learning more about a particular career.
+Experience for post-school careers is then gained, making applying for jobs in the future much more accessible.

 Young people considering an apprenticeship can benefit in many ways:

-Getting to know your abilities & skills
+Getting to know your abilities & skills:

-An apprenticeship serves as a window into the working world where one will have to make decisions, take responsibility for them, and facing the consequences that result from them.
+An apprenticeship serves as a window into the working world where one will have to make decisions, take responsibility for them, and face the consequences that result from them.
 You will get to know yourself and how you operate under pressure.
-You will begin to understand how the things you have learnt in the classroom are put to the test in real life.
-On the job training will provide you with real-life situations to test your abilities and skills.
+You will understand how the things you have learnt in the classroom are tested in real life.
+On-the-job training will provide real-life situations to test your abilities and skills.

 Apprenticeships allow you the opportunity to gain knowledge in your professional field.
-One of the other important advantages is that you will also receive a reference letter once your apprenticeship is completed.
+One of the other significant advantages is that you will also receive a reference letter once your apprenticeship is completed.
 The reference letter will be an added advantage for your curriculum vitae.
-During an apprenticeship, you will most likely move between departments so that you can get a better understanding of the company as a whole.
+During an internship, you will most likely move between departments so that you can get a better understanding of the company as a whole.
 Each department works together to deliver the final product or service.
-Therefore, it is vital for employers to move you around during your time at the company.it also allows you to meet all kinds of different people in different ranks and chains of command.
+Therefore, employers must move you around during your time at the company.
+It also allows you to meet people in different ranks and chains of command.

-Future Job Potential
+Future Job Potential:

 Our GT Scholars Awards Programme offers one-to-one mentoring sessions and free access to our enrichment or skill-building events.
-Our mentors provide young people with ongoing coaching so that they are equipped with the strategies and tools they need to achieve their personal goals.
-This helps our scholars discover their strengths, it develops their resilience and it helps build confidence in their own abilities.
+Our mentors provide young people with ongoing coaching to equip them with the strategies and tools they need to achieve their personal goals.
+This helps our scholars discover their strengths and develop their resilience, and it helps build confidence in their abilities.
 Sign up here and look out for our enrichment days and skill-building workshops.